-In the public interest, the Nova Scotia Dietetic Association (NSDA) regulates dietitians and nutritionists to practice in a safe, ethical and competent manner.
-NSDA ensures Nova Scotians receive safe, competent and ethical dietetic services.
+In the public interest, the Nova Scotia College of Dietitians and Nutritionists (NSCDN) regulates dietitians and nutritionists to practice in a safe, ethical and competent manner.
+NSCDN ensures Nova Scotians receive safe, competent and ethical dietetic services.
 We also uphold the standards of dietetic practice.

-In the public interest, NSDA regulates dietitians and nutritionists to practice in a safe, ethical and competent manner.
+In the public interest, NSCDN regulates dietitians and nutritionists to practice in a safe, ethical and competent manner.

 Trust and excellence in regulation and practice